 With the best options for untucked dress shirts, you'll be able to button them up and wear them like that or unbutton them without either looking weird.
 This is something you can easily see when trying on the shirt at your local store.
 Simply go to a dressing room to check on this.
 We recommend keeping your t-shirt on while doing that, however.

 You want to do this for two reasons.
 The first is to see how a shirt will feel underneath the button down dress shirt, because you may want to wear an undershirt with it.
 Second, you want to see how a shirt will look untucked with another shirt underneath.

 A nice shirt and short sleeve t-shirt underneath is something casual that untucked shirts will be able to pull off well.
 Therefore, this is a good way to try out a dress shirt before buying it.

 On a side note, keep in mind that others may have tried on that exact shirt.
 So exposing less of your skin to it than you have to before buying and washing it is smart to do.
 Let's be honest here, with all of these viruses going around, you can never be too careful, right?

 What Are You Going To Wear It With?

 We have sort of highlighted this throughout, but have not yet put it in its own section.
-However, this is a good question to think about.
+However, this is a good question to think about, particularly if you are in a business casual setting.
 What are you going to be wearing your new dress shirt with?
 Also, what is the main environment you're buying this dress shirt for?

 Naturally, it saves money to buy a shirt that can work well tucked or untucked.
 However, if you're never going to be in a professional environment to need this and only need a dress shirt for dates or random weddings, then finding one that makes more sense to untuck is the smarter option.